HartMG/Data-Analysis-Portfolio/README.md

 <strong>Data source:</strong> Data was exported from Kaggle's [Global Superstore Dataset](https://www.kaggle.com/datasets/fatihilhan/global-superstore-dataset).
 I modified the order date and ship date columns for this project since they had non-varying values.
 I then converted the CSV to a DB file using a [Python script](https://github.com/HartMG/Data-Analysis-Portfolio/blob/main/superstore.ipynb).
 [Download my data export](https://github.com/HartMG/Data-Analysis-Portfolio/blob/main/superstore-MH.csv) to test and practice my SQL.

+### Tableau: Website Traffic Dashboard and Insights
+<strong>Dashboard:</strong>

+<strong>Overview:</strong> This Tableau dashboard visualizes key website performance metrics such as page views, bounce rate, average time on page, and conversion rate.
+The dashboard compares traffic sources (organic, direct, paid, referral, and social) and highlights which channels generate the highest engagement and conversions.
+Visual elements include an interactive KPI summary, a bar-and-line combo chart for traffic volume and conversion efficiency, and a trend view to monitor performance over time.

+<strong>Technology:</strong> Tableau, Excel/CSV (for data prep), Tableau Calculated Fields, Dashboard Actions

+<strong>Data source:</strong> Data comes from Kaggle’s [Website Traffic Dataset](https://www.kaggle.com/datasets/anthonytherrien/website-traffic), which includes traffic by source, session metrics, and engagement data.
+I modified the original dataset by randomly generating a Date dimension to demonstrate trends over time.
+[Download my data export] to test and visualize my data.
 <!--
 **HartMG/HartMG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.